Larry-Hignight/MySQL-Exemplar/README.md

 * [Kaggle Titanic training data](https://www.kaggle.com/c/titanic/data) (including a character only version of the data)
 * [Kaggle House Sales in King County training data](https://www.kaggle.com/harlfoxem/housesalesprediction)

+Scripts to manually populate a database using a SQL script:

 * [538 NBA Predictions for the 2017-18 season](https://projects.fivethirtyeight.com/2018-nba-predictions)
+  * sudo docker exec -it db bash
+  * cd /var/lib/mysql-files
-- Loaded using 'sudo docker exec -it db bash' then 'cd /var/lib/mysql-files' then 'mysql nba_2017 -u root -p < load-nba-predictions.sql'
+  * mysql nba_2017 -u root -p < load-nba-predictions.sql

+And two _to be completed somtime in the future_ databases
-* TODO - Company database from the Fundamentals of Database Systems textbook
+* Company database from the Fundamentals of Database Systems textbook
-* TODO - Library database from the Fundamentals of Database Systems textbook
+* Library database from the Fundamentals of Database Systems textbook

 Initialization scripts and general information about each database can be found in the init directory.